tristanl-slalom/jennifer-ai/README.md

 ## Haiku - Week 1

-Uses the OpenAI Completion API to generate a haiku, defaulting to the tutorial topic of recursive programming, but you can set your own topic using the optional "--topic" argument.
+Uses the Open AI Completion API to generate a haiku, defaulting to the tutorial topic of recursive programming, but you can set your own topic using the optional "--topic" argument.